 Erysimum cheiri Wallflower C DD I

-This is quite a common plant on the rocks and walls around The Great Orme and can even be seen very high up on the sheer limestone cliffs.
-No doubt it originally escaped from gardens but many grow out of cracks in the rock above head height and cannot have been planted.
+This is quite a common plant on the rocks and walls around Llandudno town and on the Great Orme.
+E. cheiri can even be seen very high up on the sheer limestone cliffs as this specimen was.
+No doubt it originally escaped from gardens but many are perennial, grow out of cracks in the rock above head height and cannot have been planted.

 Although it is an introduction of Mediterranean origin our climate has proved quite acceptable and it is now naturalised throughout England, Wales, Ireland and even in Scotland as far north as Inverness.